-If you create a component dynamically in JavaScript and that component isn't added to a facet (v.body or another attribute of type Aura.Component[]), you have to destroy it manually using Component.destroy() to avoid memory leaks.
+If you create a component dynamically in JavaScript and don't add it to a facet like v.body or another attribute of type Aura.Component[], you have to destroy it manually.
+Use Component.destroy() to destroy the component and free up its memory to avoid memory leaks.

 Important: When a user navigates to a different page, components on the previous page remain in the cache and are hidden, not destroyed.
-See Event Handler Behavior for Active Components on page 286.
+See Event Handler Behavior for Active Components on page 283.

-aura:dependency

-Dynamically Adding Event Handlers To a Component
+SEE ALSO: aura:dependency Invoking Actions on Component Initialization Dynamically Adding Event Handlers To a Component